LonamiWebs/lonamiwebs.github.io/content/blog/woce-6.md

 The [code for this post][code] is available over at my GitHub.
 You can run `git checkout step6` after cloning the repository to get the right version of the code, although you will have to `checkout` to individual commits if you want to review, for example, how the instructions were printed out.
 Only the code necessary to complete the step is included at the `step6` tag.

-In the next post, we'll tackle the sixth step of the tutorial: Code Injection.
+In the [next post](/blog/woce-7), we'll tackle the seventh step of the tutorial: Code Injection.
 This will be pretty similar to part 5, but instead of writing out a simple NOP instruction, we will have to get a bit more creative.

 ### Footnotes